WebMo21/webmo21-frontend/README.md

 #### Magic Link Email Login

 Furthermore there is the option to login via email without a password.
 On first use an email will be sent to the user that contains a Verification Token that is valid for 24 hours and is stored in the database table `verification_request`.
 When used the user will be redirect and logged in automatically as well as his data will be stored within the `users` table containing information like his email.
 Email can also be used when a user has used an oAuth provider like GitHub, Twitter or Facebook with the same email before and maybe lost access.
 So it acts as a backup mechanism and the corresponding user account should be succesfully linked when used email instead of oAuth.
+Trough the selected technical login mechanism the CSRF token will be set automatically.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).